FWSquatch/do180-practice/Assignments/Additions-for-EX188.md

 ## Task 8

-Use the MariaDB container from task 3.
+This tasks builds on work you have already done in task 3.

 Refactor your configuration in such a way that you create four Podman secrets: